Muaykhao86/test-app/README.md

 **Gatsby Image**
 I need to do more research on Gatby-image.
 I couldnt get it to full size while using it so I switched to Import it myself.
 Looks like a Handy feature though.

+**Mobile**
+Button arrow comes off line on tablet and below => change from baseline to center for tablet/mobile